Vanilla Glazed Baked Donuts

 - In a separate bowl, whisk the egg, milk, butter, and vanilla extract.

-- In a medium bowl, whisk together the powdered sugar, vanilla extract, and salt.
+- In a medium bowl, whisk together the powdered sugar, vanilla, and salt.

 Assemble